My Account

 • The balance is important – good quality tears stick around on the eye’s surface longer, doing a better job at protecting our eyes.

-• Tears become lower quality and you produces less of them.
+• Tears become lower quality and you produce less of them.

 Similarly, menopause and dry eyes are linked – whether you’re in the lead up, going through it, or out the other side – the hormone changes affect the glands and their ability to produce tears.
 For the same reason, pregnancy can also trigger dry eye, but it’s usually temporary and things go back to normal once the baby is born and hormones settle down.41